OVERVIEW of this Policy and Commitments to Privacy at Merlin

 In relation to potential customers, historic customers and current customers and attraction visitors ("consumers"), we collect the following data:

 - Information that you provide by filling in forms on our site.
 This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services.
-We may also ask you for information when you report a problem with our site.
+We will also ask you for information when you report a problem with our site.

 - Details of transactions you carry out through our site and of the fulfilment of your bookings including your credit/debit card details.